pixelstorm/coding_guidelines_custom_builds/README.md

 The dev file is ommitted from upload to the staging and production server so DONT include any production css files in the dev directory

+#git
+1. Install git in the root directory
+1. commit reguarly

 # Testing in browser stack (login supplied)
 1. Ios iphone4 and up, Ipad all versions
 1. Android S4 and up, Galaxy 3 and up, Galaxy SS mini
 1. Internet Explorer 11 and up
 1. latest versions of Firefox, Chrome and Safari

 ### We adhere to wordpress best practices broadly defined here: